am20585/recipe-step-predictor/README.md

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning

-To prepare the dataset for analysis, several data cleaning steps were performed:
+To prepare the dataset for analysis, a few data cleaning steps were performed:

-  Parsing the nutrition Column:
+  Parsing the `nutrition` Column:
-  - The nutrition column contained strings representing lists.
+  - The `nutrition` column contained strings representing lists.
   - Extracted individual nutritional components into separate columns: `calories`, `total_fat_PDV`, `sugar_PDV`, `sodium_PDV`, `protein_PDV`, `saturated_fat_PDV`, `carbohydrates_PDV`.

+  By extracting individual components from the `nutrition` column, these variables allowed us to include specific nutritional factors as predictors in our models.
+For example, understanding the relationship between `protein_PDV` and `n_steps` helped identify how recipe complexity correlates with nutrition.
+Without this step, the nutrition data would have been unusable due to its string-based format.

-  Handling the tags Column:
+  Handling the `tags` Column:
   - Converted the string representations of lists into actual lists.
+  - Flattened all tags to identify unique tags across recipes.
-  - Created a new feature `num_tags` representing the number of tags associated with each recipe.
+  - Created a sorted list of unique tags to prepare for later one-hot encoding.

+  Converting the `tags` column into lists and identifying unique tags helped us to engineer categorical features that describe the nature of recipes.
+For example, one-hot encoding tags like `easy` and `dessert` can provide valuable information for predicting `n_steps`.
+This step has qualitative aspects of the recipes, which was important in exploring patterns such as whether simpler tags are associated with fewer steps.

   Merging Average Ratings:
-  - Loaded the interactions dataset and calculated the average rating for each recipe.
+  - Loaded the `interactions` dataset and calculated the average rating for each recipe.
-  - Merged the `average ratings` back into the recipes dataset to create the average_rating column.
+  - Merged the `average ratings` back into the `recipes` dataset to create the `average_rating` column.

   Handling Missing Values:
   - Identified that `average_rating` has missing values where recipes have no ratings.
   - Decided *not* to impute missing `average_rating` values to avoid introducing bias, as missing ratings may indicate new or less popular recipes.

-  Ensuring Correct Data Types:
-  - Converted the `submitted` column to datetime format.
-  - Ensured that `description` and `name` are strings.

-  Removing Duplicates:
-  - Checked for duplicate recipe IDs and removed them to ensure data integrity.
+  Adding `average_rating` provided an important metric for evaluating the popularity or perceived quality of recipes.
+Although it had missing values for unrated recipes, leaving these values as `NaN` avoided introducing bias by imputing artificial ratings.
+This decision preserved the integrity of the analysis and made sure that if we had done predictions involving `average_rating`, they would not skewed by incorrect assumptions about missing values.

 This is what our cleaned data looks like:
 | name                                 |     id |   minutes | tags                                                                                                                                                                                                                                                                                               |   n_steps | ingredients                                                                                                                                                                                                                             |   n_ingredients |   calories |   total_fat_PDV |   sugar_PDV |   sodium_PDV |   protein_PDV |   saturated_fat_PDV |   carbohydrates_PDV |